vvvv/The-Gray-Book/reference/extending/publishing.md

 ## A brief introduction to Github Actions

 Github actions are small scripts with a specific purpose, allowing you to automate tasks on your repos.
-They are actually the building blocks of what's called a _workflow_ : you chain several actions one after the other in your own small script, and decide under which condition the workflow is triggered (a new commit on `master`, a new tag, etc).
+They are actually the building blocks of what's called a _workflow_ : you chain several actions one after the other in your own small script, and decide under which condition the workflow is triggered (a new commit on `main`, a new tag, etc).

 Our action will do the following tasks for you :